CloudLabsAI-Azure/Capstone-Project/Labs/getting-started.md

 ## Getting Started with the lab

-Welcome to your Azure Agentic AI Workshop, Let's begin by making the most of this experience:
+Welcome to your Capstone Project Workshop, Let's begin by making the most of this experience:

 ## Accessing Your Lab Environment